osrf/gazebo_tutorials/clone_simulation/tutorial.md

   GAZEBO_MASTER_URI=http://localhost:11346 gzclient --gui-logfile gzclient.11346.log
 ~~~

-Open a new terminal and connect *gzclient* to your new server:
+Open a new terminal and connect *gzclient* to your new server.
+If you did not use port 11346, be sure to replace "11346" with your port number:

 ~~~
 GAZEBO_MASTER_URI=http://localhost:11346 gzclient --gui-logfile gzclient.11346.log
 ~~~

-It's important to modify the environment variable `GAZEBO_MASTER_URI` for
+The above code modifies the environment variable `GAZEBO_MASTER_URI` to
-pointing to the cloned server, otherwise you will be visualizing your original
+point to the cloned server.
+Otherwise, you would be visualizing your original
 world.

 Although your two gzclients are visualizing similar worlds, the simulations are
 running on different servers.
 Verify this by changing the gravity in one of the
-simulations to `0.001` (under the *world tab*, click on physics, and then,
+simulations to `0.003` (under the *world tab*, click on physics, and then
-change the value of the propery *gravity*).
+change the z value of the property *gravity*).
 You should only see one of your
 spheres slowly flying.
 This proves that after cloning a simulation, each world
-can follow different routes.
+is independent.

 [[file:files/sidebyside.png|640px]]

 Once the new server is cloned, it's totally detached from the orginal one, so
-you should have to kill it manually:
+you will need to kill it manually:

 ~~~
 killall gzserver
 ~~~

-Note that the cloned server will be running on the same machine as the original
+Note that the cloned server will be running on the same machine on which the original
 server is located.
 Take this into account before cloning a simulation because
 you may need SSH access to the server machine (if your server is running
 remotely) in order to kill the new server after a cloning.

-# Clone the simulation programmatically.
+# Clone the simulation programmatically

 It's also possible to clone a simulation programmatically using the Gazebo
 transport system.
 As an example, we'll describe the example code shipped with